-PWSA provides water and sewer service to more than 300,000 consumers throughout the City of Pittsburgh and surrounding areas.
+PWSA provides water and sewer service to more than 300,000 customers throughout the City of Pittsburgh and surrounding areas.
 PWSA is the largest combined water and sewer authority in Pennsylvania producing an average of 70 million gallons of water daily.
 In addition, PWSA also provides bulk water sales to Reserve Township, Fox Chapel Borough, and Aspinwall Borough, along with being interconnected to several other regional water systems for emergency purposes.
-The PWSA drinking water system contains 965 miles of water lines, five reservoirs and 11 tanks with a storage capacity of 455 million gallons of water.
+The PWSA drinking water system contains approximately 965 miles of water lines, five reservoirs and 11 tanks with a storage capacity of 455 million gallons of water.
 The PWSA sewer system contains 1,200 miles of sewer lines and four booster pumping stations.
-PWSA provides water that meets or exceeds regulations at the lowest possible cost.